xak2000/nomad/website/source/docs/job-specification/dispatch_payload.html.md

 ## `dispatch_payload` Examples

-The following examples only show the `dispatch_payload` stanzas.
-Remember that the `dispatch_payload` stanza is only valid in the placements listed above.
+The following examples only show the `dispatch_payload` blocks.
+Remember that the `dispatch_payload` block is only valid in the placements listed above.

 ### Write Payload to a File